“Boho-chic B&B in historic Stari Grad; also available as a self-catering house rental for 10”

 - Cots Available

 The ground-floor living area has a slick kitchen (with tea and coffee to help yourself to) and a long dining table for communal breakfasts.
-If you stay on a B&B basis, you'll be treated to a generous spread of smoothies, seasonal fruit, cereals, oven-warm homemade croissants, fresh bread and a selection of jams.
+If you stay on a B&B basis, you'll be treated to a generous spread of smoothies, seasonal fruit, cereals, oven-warm croissants, fresh bread and a selection of jams.
 There's also an espresso machine for proper coffee.
 If you rent the whole house, the kitchen is yours to self-cater; there are grocery shops nearby.

 Hvar Town dominates the travel press, but its restaurants tend to be crowded and over-priced; in contrast, low-profile Stari Grad has several outstanding eateries, with less razzle-dazzle.
 Jurin Podrum does a creative take on traditional Dalmatian cuisine, with an emphasis on fresh seafood, plus excellent steaks and colourful salads - Edward VIII and Wallace Simpson ate here in 1936.
 Nearby Konoba Pharia serves traditional local specialities, such as roast lamb and grilled tuna, plus local wine by the carafe, in a centuries-old stone courtyard.